create3000/x_ite/docs/_posts/components/EventUtilities/BooleanFilter.md

 ### SFBool [in] **set_boolean**

-Set_boolean is the input value to be filtered.
+*set_boolean* is the input value to be filtered.

 ### SFBool [out] **inputFalse**

-InputFalse only passes a false value, which occurs when set_boolean is false.
+*inputFalse* only passes a false value, which occurs when set_boolean is false.

 #### Hint